 Evaluation of Goodwill.
-We must evaluate our recorded goodwill under SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142") on an ongoing basis.
+We must evaluate our recorded goodwill for impairment on an ongoing basis.
 We have elected to conduct our annual impairment review of goodwill assets at December 31.
-Our review at December 31, 2007 indicated there has been no impairment as of that date.
-This annual evaluation of goodwill requires us to make estimates and assumptions to determine the fair value of our reporting units including projections regarding future operating results of each restaurant over its remaining lease term and market values.
+Our review at December 31, 2009 indicated there has been no impairment as of that date.
+In performing the goodwill impairment test, we compare the net book values of our reporting units to their estimated fair values.
+In determining the estimated fair values of the reporting units, we employ a combination of a discounted cash flow analysis and a market-based approach.
+Assumptions include our anticipated growth rates and the weighted average cost of capital.
+The results of these analyses are corroborated with other value indicators where available, such as comparable company earnings multiples.
+This annual evaluation of goodwill requires us to make estimates and assumptions to determine the fair value of our reporting units including projections regarding future operating results and market values.
+We had three reporting units with goodwill balances as of our most recent measurement date.
+The fair value exceeded the carrying value of our respective reporting units by almost 70% for our Pollo Tropical restaurants, more than 50% for our Taco Cabana restaurants and more than 130% for our Burger King restaurants.
 These estimates may differ from actual future events and if these estimates or related projections change in the future, we may be required to record impairment charges for these assets.

 Impairment of Long-lived Assets.
 We assess the potential impairment of long-lived assets, principally property and equipment, whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-We determine if there is impairment at the restaurant level by comparing undiscounted future cash flows from the related long-lived assets with their respective carrying values.
-In determining future cash flows, significant estimates are made by us with respect to future operating results of each restaurant over its remaining lease term.
+We determine if there is impairment at the restaurant level by comparing undiscounted future cash flows from the related long-lived assets to their respective carrying values.
+In determining future cash flows, significant estimates are made by us with respect to future operating results of each restaurant over its remaining lease term, including sales trends, labor rates, commodity costs and other operating cost assumptions.
 If assets are determined to be impaired, the impairment charge is measured by calculating the amount by which the asset carrying amount exceeds its fair value.
-This process of assessing fair values requires the use of estimates and assumptions, which are subject to a high degree of judgment.
+This process of assessing fair values requires the use of estimates and assumptions, including our ability to sell the related assets and market conditions, which are subject to a high degree of judgment.
 If these assumptions change in the future, we may be required to record impairment charges for these assets.

 Impairment of Burger King Franchise Rights.
 We assess the potential impairment of Burger King franchise rights whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 We determine if there is impairment by comparing the aggregate undiscounted future cash flows from those acquired restaurants with the respective carrying value of franchise rights for each Burger King acquisition.
-In determining future cash flows, significant estimates are made by us with respect to future operating results of each group of acquired restaurants over their remaining franchise life.
+In determining future cash flows, significant estimates are made by us with respect to future operating results of the acquired restaurants including sales trends, labor rates, commodity costs and other operating cost assumptions over their remaining franchise life.
 If acquired franchise rights are determined to be impaired, the impairment charge is measured by calculating the amount by which the franchise rights carrying amount exceeds its fair value.
 This process requires the use of estimates and assumptions, which are subject to a high degree of judgment.
 If these assumptions change in the future, we may be required to record impairment charges for these assets.